portugueslab/stytra/docs/source/overview/6_hardware_list.rst

 Hardware description
 ====================

-Below we provide a description of the setups in use in the lab together with a full list of components that can be used to assemble them.
+In our effort to make experiments as open and reproducible as possible, we documented example setups that can be used together with the Stytra software for performing behavioral experiments in head-restrained and freely swimming fish.
+In general, the minimal setup for tracking the fish larvae requires a high-speed camera (a minimum of 100 Hz is required to capture the most common tail beats which have a frequency up to 50 Hz, but we recommend at least 300 Hz to describe the details of the tail kinematics).
+The camera must be equipped with a suitable objective: a macro lens for the head-restrained tail tracking or a normal lens for the freely swimming recordings, where a smaller magnification and a larger field of view are required.
+Infrared illumination is then used to provide contrast without interfering with the animal's visual perception.
+Since fish strongly rely on vision and many of their reflexes can be triggered by visual stimulation, the setup is usually equipped with a projector or screen to present the visual stimulus to the fish.
+Although in our setups stimuli are projected below the fish, a lateral projector would be fully compatible with Stytra.
+Most of our rig frames consist of optomechanical parts commonly used for building microscopes.
+These parts are convenient but not strictly necessary to build a well-functioning rig.
+Replacing them with simple hardware-store and laser-cut components can significantly reduce the costs.
+Therefore, we also provide instructions for a head-restrained setup built inside a cardboard box, where the most expensive item is the high-speed camera, bringing the price of the whole setup without the computer below 700 euros.

-Two configurations of our setups are described: the first one is for detailed kinematic tracking of eyes and tail in a fish with head restrained in agarose, the second for tracking freely swimming fish in a petri dish.
+Here we describe two configurations of our setups: the first one is for detailed kinematic tracking of eyes and tail in a fish with head restrained in agarose, the second for tracking freely swimming fish in a petri dish.

 Finally, we present a cheap version of the behavioral setup that can be easily built for about 700 euros, and easily assembled using cardboard,